floriandanielit/scdl/README.md

 ## Data encoding

 To enable external consumers to understand parameter data types without having blockchain-specific knowledge, [JSON Schema](https://json-schema.org/) is used as a basis for a technology-agnostic type system capable of representing any native data type of the supported smart contract platforms.
-The table below shows such mappings for commonly used native data types of three smart contract platforms.
+The table below shows such mappings for commonly used native data types of eight smart contract platforms.
 Note that some SCDL Data Types do not necessarily have corresponding datatypes in all supported blockchain system types.
 For example, the SCDL Data Type that represents a Boolean value does not have a corresponding datatype in Hyperledger Fabric.
 This does not constitute a problem, since any given SCD is specific to a particular smart contract instance hosted on a fixed blockchain system, which means it will only contain SCDL Data Types that do have mappings to this system.